allwefantasy/byzer-agent/README.md

 The code of Byzer-Agent is under the project [Byzer-LLM](https://github.com/allwefantasy/byzer-llm).
 So this project is just a document project.

+Notice that Byzer-Agent is just a framework, you can use it to build your own agents, and we will take care of the communication(local/remote), keep the conversation history, and so on.

+In order to implement a real business job, you can use Langchain / LlamaIndex in Byzer-Agent since they are a good library which impelement a lot of useful functions.

 ---

 * [Installation](#installation)